 The man can sleep anywhere.

-Make sure to navigate to the Moleson sur Gruyeres inclined railway station or to the Parkplatz there and not to the village or the peak itself.
-Many things in the nearby area are named “Moleson.”
+Make sure to navigate to the Moléson-sur-Gruyères inclined railway station or to the Parkplatz there and not to the village or the peak itself.
+It’s marked on the map below.

 The cost to rent a single sled/toboggan at Moleson is 10 CHF.

 Insider Tip: Bring your own sled to save the 10 CHF sled rental fee.

 If you’re wondering how to steer or brake these ultra-fast sleds, you use your feet.

 There’s no steering mechanism to turn the wooden runners and no way to stop except for some good ol’ fashioned Fred Flintstone action!

 How do you get from the ticket office to Plan Francey, where the toboggan run starts?